About Breakfast in America

 The bottom line is, if you don’t like what you see or read here don’t bother telling me; just move on and find a corner of the Internet you are comfortable with.

-My Pictures & Journal – I found myself changing some of my posts, editing my words and pictures; my life, because I was concerned about what people might think and say.
+At one point I found myself changing some of my posts, editing my words and pictures — redacting my life — because I was concerned about what people might think and say.
 That’s silly, I am not responsible for what you (or anyone else) thinks.
 That is your concern, not mine.
 If you don’t like what you see, what I have done, taken pictures of, or write, that is fine.
 We are allowed to have different opinions and aesthetics.
 The world would be a very boring place if we didn’t.

 The bottom line is, if you don’t like what you see or read here don’t bother telling me; just move on and find a corner of the Internet you are comfortable with.
-The reality is that this is just one view on a very normal life with all its quirks and idiosyncrasies.
+The reality is that this is just one view on a very normal, albeit sometimes odd, life with all its quirks and idiosyncrasies.

 Contact Gary Allman